 Submit an Article

 The New York University Annual Survey of American Law invites the submission of unsolicited manuscripts.
 All text and citations must conform to the most recent editions of the Bluebook: A Uniform System of Citation and the Chicago Manual of Style.
-Submissions must be in Microsoft Word or Rich Text formats.
+Submissions must be in Microsoft Word or PDF formats.

-To submit work to the Annual Survey, please e-mail your completed article to us at: email@example.com.
-Please type “Article Submission” in the Re: line and include the following information in the text of the e-mail:
+To submit work to the Annual Survey, please use the ExpressO submission platform.
+If you do not have access to ExpressO, please e-mail your completed article and a CV to us at email@example.com.
+Please type “Article Submission” in the subject line and include the following information in the text of the e-mail:

 Your E-Mail Address